Train-Free Segmentation in MRI with Cubical Persistent Homology: Introduction

+Following this line of work, we investigate whether persistent homology can support \emph{train-free} glioblastoma segmentation, without resorting to learned models.
+Our contribution is mainly empirical: we assemble a simple segmentation pipeline that combines classical intensity-based operations with topological cues, evaluate it on standard benchmarks, and delineate the conditions under which it performs reliably.
+The pipeline is divided into three simple modules (see \Cref{fig:teaser}): \textbf{(1)}~identification of the whole object to segment; \textbf{(2)}~detection of a particular subset; and \textbf{(3)}~deduction of the other regions.
+In particular, we exploit the fact that the enhancing tumor often exhibits a characteristic spherical shape, which provides a discriminative topological signal.

+This framework can be adapted to different segmentation tasks, provided one component has non-trivial homology and the remaining components lie either inside or outside it.
+We illustrate this extension on fetal brain MRI by targeting cortical plate segmentation.

-In summary, our main contributions are: \begin{enumerate}[label=(\roman*)] \item The description of a general TDA-based framework for segmentation from MRI scans, that does not require training data and produces interpretable results. \item A study of the modules composing the framework and their adaptation to three biomedical settings: glioblastoma, myocardium, and cortical plate. \item Its evaluation on the datasets BraTS 2025 (glioblastoma), ACDC (cardiac), and STA (fetal), along with a validation of the hypotheses underlying our method. \item A comparison with well-established algorithms, respectively: \mbox{AUCseg} \cite{zhaoAUCseg2021}, a MRF-based model \cite{grinias2017fast}, and TopoCP \cite{de2021segmentation,de2022multi}. \end{enumerate}
+In summary, our main contributions are: \begin{enumerate}[label=(\roman*)] \item The implementation of a TDA-based framework for segmentation on glioblastoma MRI scans that does not require training data. \item The study of an explicit topological model that quantifies how frequently this approach is expected to succeed, and a characterization of its failure modes. \item Its evaluation on the BraTS 2025 dataset and comparison with well-established methods. \item The adaptation of this framework to another segmentation task: the cortical plate in fetal brain MRI. \end{enumerate}

-To keep comparisons fair, we do not benchmark our method against deep-learning models trained on BraTS, ACDC or STA.
-Instead, we compare with two unsupervised algorithms and with a U-Net trained on a different dataset.

-We emphasize that our method is not exempt from limitations.
-Its accuracy relies on the assumption that the input MRI satisfies a topological model.
-For images that do not meet these assumptions, performance can degrade and results may underperform relative to other techniques.
-By formulating a precise definition of the model, we identified that 33\% (BraTS), 39\% (ACDC), and 57\% (STA) of the images satisfy the hypotheses.

-Last, this framework has the potential to be generalized to different data and segmentation needs.
-It can be adapted provided one of the regions of the segmentation presents non-trivial homology, that it appears hyper- or hypo-intense in the image, and that the other components are located either inside or outside the region.

 The remainder of this article is organized as follows.
-Related works are described in \Cref{sec:related_works}, both in the fields of machine learning and TDA.
-We give in \Cref{sec:background} a concise introduction to PH for images, which allows us to describe our methods in \Cref{sec:methods}.
-Experimental results are given in \Cref{sec:results}, where glioblastoma, cardiac and fetal segmentations are respectively studied in Sections \labelcref{subsec:glioblastoma}, \labelcref{subsec:cardiac} and \labelcref{subsec:fetal}.
-We gather additional comments in \Cref{sec:potential_improvements} and conclude in \Cref{sec:conclusions}.
+Related work is described in \Cref{sec:related_works}, including a short background on TDA.
+We describe the topological assumptions that underlie our method in \Cref{sec:model} and the pipeline in \Cref{sec:methods}.
+Experimental results are presented and discussed in \Cref{sec:results}.
+The framework is adapted to cortical plate segmentation in \Cref{sec:fetal}.
+We conclude in \Cref{sec:conclusions}.